6 Geospatial Data Processing

 library(terra)

-# Load raster
+# Load raster and vector boundary

 <- rast("data/elevation.tif")

-<- vect("data/study_area.shp")
+raster_data <- vect("data/study_area.shp")

 boundary

-# Clip raster to boundary
+# Clip the raster to the polygon boundary

 <- crop(raster_data, boundary)